What is the Anxiety "Coping Cat" Program treatment?

 To learn more about the Anxiety "Coping Cat" Group:

 The Anxiety "Coping Cat" Program is an evidence-based, cognitive behavioral treatment specifically designed for children and adolescents with mild to moderate levels of anxiety.
 Treatment includes education, coping skills training, and gradual exposure to anxiety inducing scenarios, as well as homework assignments.
 During treatment, children and adolescents learn to recognize and analyze anxious feelings and develop strategies to cope with anxiety-provoking situations.

 There are four components to treatment:

-“Coping Cat” is tailored for children ages 6-14.
+The Anxiety "Coping Cat" Group is tailored for children ages 6-14.
 This program is specifically designed for children and adolescents dealing with anxiety who may have a diagnosis of:

 In the first 8 sessions, children and teens are trained on specific concepts, and then practice and reinforce those concepts from the session.
 After learning concepts and strategies, children and teens practice the new skills in both imaginary and real life situations varying from low stress/low anxiety to high stress/high anxiety scenarios.
 Therapists may use modeling of real-life situations, role-playing, relaxation training, and contingent reinforcement during treatment.

 After treatment, children and teens report significant reductions in anxiety, fear, and frequency of negative thoughts, as well as an increase in the ability to cope with dreaded situations.
 For some children, the "Coping Cat" program helped significantly, to the point where they no longer met the criteria for an anxiety disorder, even one year after treatment.

 Sessions are 50-90 minutes.
 For ages: 6-14; participants will be assigned to groups based on age and availability, starting in February.